Bill C-9 — Loi modifiant le Code criminel (propagande haineuse, crime haineux et accès à des lieux religieux ou culturels)

 I think it's important for people in Canada to live freely, no matter who they are.
 Hate is a problem, and it's getting worse.
 This bill adds new crimes to protect people, especially at religious places, and makes it a crime to promote hate.
 I hope you will study this bill, which will help protect minority groups.

 Some people want the government to add "residential school denialism" and the hammer and sickle to a new anti-hate law.
 The law already bans symbols connected to terrorist groups and the swastika.
-Adding these symbols could make it illegal to publicly deny the harm caused by residential schools or display symbols of communism.
+Adding these things could make it illegal to publicly deny the harm caused by residential schools or display symbols of communism.

 Canadian Senators want the government to do more to fight antisemitism.
 They are asking the government to bring back a special envoy and create a task force to deal with hate crimes.
 This is because there has been an increase in hate crimes against Jewish people.